Archive product

 Description

 Liberty Lantern made of iron and glass.
-This lantern represents an artifact of Piedmontese craftsmanship from the early 20th century, an authentic example of Liberty floral style, where a polychromed metal structure in the shape of a floral garland is skillfully combined with a glass element.
+This lantern represents an artifact of Piedmontese craftsmanship from the early 20th century, an authentic example of the Liberty floral style, in which a polychromed metal structure in the shape of a floral garland is skillfully combined with a glass element.

 One light fixture, consisting of three wrought iron posts made from rods decorated with flower and leaf shoots that entwine around them like ivy.